bluelibs/bluelibs/packages/mongo-bundle/DOCUMENTATION.md

 ### Nova Integration

+The fields `title` become reducers that draw their data from the `i18n` fields.
 When a request is made to fetch data and the fields are translatable, we expand the request graph to also contain the `i18n` fields.

 ```ts
 // This will automatically expand the request to also include the i18n fields